st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 Following steps are needed to make build process successful:

+0.)
+Install the Artix-packages as mentioned in needed_packages_on_Artix.txt

 1.)
-Install the Artix-packages as mentioned in needed_packages_on_Artix.txt
+Download this repo to a first folder of your user directiory.

 2.)
-About 80 files are missing within wget-folder of auswrt-merlin (John fork) repo:
+About 80 files are missing within wget-folder (/release/src/router/wget) of auswrt-merlin (John fork) repo:
-    Download wget-1.19.5 (https://ftp.gnu.org/gnu/wget) and replace complete wget-folder in your local repo (/release/src/router/wget)
+    Download wget-1.19.5 (https://ftp.gnu.org/gnu/wget) and extract it to a second folder in your user directory.

-3.) only ARM-builds: wlconf is missing in release/src/router/wlconf_arm/prebuilt: Download wlconf from Asuswrt-merlin github repo of RMerlin (https://github.com/RMerl/asuswrt-merlin) and save it to a separate subfolder of your home-directory (e.g. documents/asuswrt).
+3.) only ARM-builds: wlconf is missing in release/src/router/wlconf_arm/prebuilt: Download wlconf from Asuswrt-merlin github repo of RMerlin (https://github.com/RMerl/asuswrt-merlin) and save it to the first folder (step 1).

 4.)
 The Makefile of openssl in release/src/router/openssl has to be removed.